morgen-peschke/trans-factsheet/README.md

 ## Medical Transition

 **Medical transition decreases dysphoria, suicide attempts, and improves depression and anxiety.
-However, most research on this subject is very low quality so we should be open to conducting better future research.
+However, most research on this subject is very low quality, so we should be open to conducting better future research.
 Check out [this section](#srs-detransition) too**

 * [Murad et al. 10](https://www.ncbi.nlm.nih.gov/pubmed/19473181)